mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-07-05-Session-vs-Token-Based-Authentication.md

 --------------------------------------

 As most of us know the  **HTTP** (HyperText Transfer Protocol) is a **stateless protocol**, meaning that there is no link between two requests being successively carried out on the same connection.
-Nevertheless, there is some situation when we need to remember the request sender as shown the following example :<br />
+Nevertheless, in some situation we need to remember the request sender as shown the following example :<br />

-Imagine we have an e-commerce website and a user adds a product to his shopping cart after he navigates to another page, suddenly the product disappear from the shopping cart.<br />
+Imagine we have an e-commerce website and a user adds a product to his shopping cart and after he navigates to another page, the product disappears from the shopping cart.<br />

-So in order to solve this problem, we need to make the application remembering the user identity by implementing **JWT token** or **Session**.
+So in order to solve this problem, we need to make the application remember the user identity by implementing **JWT token** or **Session**.

 # Authentication

-Before talking about **Sessions** or **JWT** we need first to define the authentification which is a process of identifying the user identity in a web application, in other words, check if the user exists in the database then let him access to resources, if not show an error message.<br />
+Before talking about **Sessions** or **JWT** we need first to define the authentification which is a process of identifying the user identity in a web application, in other words, check if the user exists in the database then let him access the resources, if not show an error message.<br />

 It answers the question: **Who are you?**